Bamscrown/New-York-Property-Sales-Analysis/README.md

 ### Project Overview

-This  Sales Analysis is aimed at providing insight on how the propery market of New York between the third Quarter of 2016 and the third quarter of 2017
+This  Sales Analysis is aimed at providing insight on the propery market of New York between the third Quarter of 2016 and the third quarter of 2017

 [nyc-rolling-sales (version 1).xlsx](https://github.com/Bamscrown/New-York-Property-Sales-Analysis/files/14628187/nyc-rolling-sales.version.1.xlsx)